Deci Effect illustration

 Famous Example

-- Why it fits this rule: The experiment directly tested whether an external reward changes people’s voluntary interest in an activity after the reward is removed.
+• Why it fits this rule: The setup tested whether a reward changed voluntary interest after the reward was removed.

 Use Cases / Situations Where It Applies